rdfostrich/article-versioned-reasoning/content/introduction.md

 In this work, we introduce a general formalization of semantic versioned querying, i.e., reasoning within RDF versioning from the querying perspective.

-<div style="color: red">Miel: I like the main contribution, but it is not clearly stated (above sentence and paragraph) Are you formalizing cross-version reasoning (if yes, just say so)?
-Or what do you do exactly?</div>
+<span class="comment" data-author="MVS">I like the main contribution, but it is not clearly stated (above sentence and paragraph) Are you formalizing cross-version reasoning (if yes, just say so)?
+Or what do you do exactly?</span>
 For this, we extend the [five foundational versioned query types](cite:cites bear) that were introduced to cover the retrieval demands within RDF versioning.
 Furthermore, we present a prototypical implementation of a versioned RDF store